AvesRaj/VAPT-Project/README.md

 # VAPT-Project
-This is project report on the topic on vulnerability assessment and penetration testing include sql injection, nmap, nikto, brup suite xss etc. poc's of all of them
+This is project report on the topic on vulnerability assessment and penetration testing include sql injection, nmap, nikto, brup suite xss etc. poc's of all of them and working